sangsami/tiralabra/documents/weekly report 2.md

 ## What have I done this week?

 More research on how RSA-algorithm worked.
 Started coding the key generator but having trouble to validate that the generated number is a prime, seems like my Miller-Rabin test doesn't work properly.
+Added checkstyle and code coverage, no unit tests made yet.

 ## How has the program progressed?